Volume 2 Number 4

 Abstract.
 Research studies have

-algebra.
-Errors made by high school students were analyzed for patterns and
+Errors made by high school students were analyzed for patterns and their

 understand the syntax of algebra, analogies with other familiar symbol systems